 Front Page

-The Fifth Annual Lange Symposium will be held on January 27, 2025.
-This year’s topic will be Computational Statistics.
-This annual event is hosted by the UCLA Departments of Computational Medicine and Human Genetics and supported in part by a grant from the National Human Genome Research Institute; R25 HG011845.
-The Annual Lange Symposium was launched in 2020 to honor UCLA Professor and National Academy of Sciences Fellow Kenneth Lange.
-The event celebrates the impact of Dr.
+Videos from the Fifth Annual Lange Symposium, held on January 27, 2025, are now available on the CompMed YouTube channel.
+This annual symposium is hosted by the UCLA Departments of Computational Medicine and Human Genetics and supported in part by a grant from the National Human Genome Research Institute (R25HG011845).

 CGSI 2024 Videos Now Available